vrodriguezf/tscc/README.md

 process models with less than 100 tasks, which are the most common in realistic environments.
 This experiment has been run on a machine with a Intel Core i5-4670K 3.4GHz (4 cores), 8GB RAM, running Windows 10 x64 and Java 1.8.

+To run an scalability experiment, following the steps below:

+1. Open the project with [Netbeans IDE](https://netbeans.org/).
+2. In the Projects panel, right-click on the project `tscc` and click on `Project properties`.
+3. In the project properties window, go to `Build->Run` and select the configuration `Scalability` on the drop-down menu.
+4. Specify the arguments you want for the scalability test:
+    1. Minimum size of the synthetic log.
+    2. Step in the definition of the log size for the creation of subsequent synthetic logs.
+    3. Maximum size of the synthetic log.
+    4. Minimum number of tasks to create in the synthetic process model.
+    5. Step in the definition of the number of tasks for the creation of subsequent synthetic process model.
+    6. Maximum number of tasks to create the synthetic process model.
+    7. Output file path (`CSV` file).

+As an example, with the arguments `10000 10000 100000 5 5 500`, the program will
+run the algorithm first with a log of 10000 records and a process model of 5 tasks, next with a log of 10000 records and a process model of 10 tasks, and it will end after some iterations running the algorithm against a log of 100000 records and 500 tasks.

+The output file will contain 3 columns with no names:
+1. Log size.
+2. Number of tasks in the process model.
+3. Computational time.

+That information can be used to plot figures such as the one shown above.

+NOTE: In case one wants to modify the way the synthetic models/logs are created, the corresponding Java classes are `org.uam.aida.tscc.APFE.time_series_log.SyntheticIndexedLog` and `org.uam.aida.tscc.APFE.TSWFnet`.